Popstar: Never Stop Never Stopping

 Popstar: Never Stop Never Stopping is a 2016 American mockumentary musical comedy film directed by Akiva Schaffer and Jorma Taccone from a screenplay written by and starring Andy Samberg, Taccone, and Schaffer.
 The trio, collectively known as The Lonely Island, also co-produced the film with Judd Apatow and Rodney Rothman.
 Sarah Silverman, Tim Meadows, Imogen Poots, Joan Cusack, Maya Rudolph, and Chris Redd appear in supporting roles.

 The film was released on June 3, 2016, by Universal Pictures, and became a box-office bomb, grossing just over $9 million against a budget of $20 million.
 It received generally positive reviews from critics, and has since developed a cult following.

 Plot

-Conner Friel, a musical prodigy, forms a pop rap group dubbed "The Style Boyz" with his childhood friends Lawrence Dunn and Owen Bouchard at a young age.
+Conner Friel, a musical prodigy, forms a pop rap group dubbed "The Style Boyz" with his childhood friends, Lawrence Dunn and Owen Bouchard.
 They almost instantly gain fame in the music industry and inspire many modern musicians, who extol Conner and the group in mock interviews.
-However, after failing to receive credit for writing a guest verse that propelled Conner to stardom (the Catchphrase Verse), Lawrence leaves the group.
+However, after not receiving credit for writing a guest verse that propelled Conner to stardom (the Catchphrase Verse), Lawrence leaves the group.

 After the Style Boyz disband, Conner begins a solo act, taking on the name "Conner4Real", with Owen as his DJ.
 Lawrence begins farming in Colorado after a failed attempt at going solo.
 Conner's debut album Thriller, Also rockets to the top of the charts, and his fame increases.